We’re on a mission to make the video approval process a smooth ride for both video editors and reviewers.

 Veed.io is an online video editing platform that provides users with the ability to add annotations, subtitles, translations, and background music to video projects.

-Even though Veed.io offers some video editing tools, we’re going to only discuss the platform’s video annotation tools, which include:
+Even though Veed.io offers some video editing tools, we’re only going to discuss the platform’s video annotation tools, which include:

 - Video annotation for different file types: annotate videos in MP4, MPEG, AVI, FLV format